eloquent/phony/doc/index.md

 ### Importing

-There are three ways to import *Phony*'s API.
+There are three ways to import *Phony*'s [API].
 The most appropriate choice will depend on the test framework in use, and the user's preferred coding style.

 #### Importing with [use function]